bnard-spn/restassured-api-automation/README.md

 }
 ```
 This method accepts two parameters:
 - `endpoint` - `String` datatype.
-To be used for sending the GET request.
+To be used for sending the DELETE request.
 - `path` - `String` datatype.
 This will hold the additional parameters that may be needed in the DELETE request like an ID to be used for deleting the data.

 Same as the other API helper methods, it returns a `Map<String, String>` object.